Project Management Checklist to Quick Start Your Project

 - What are the tools, technologies, and other resources that will be used to complete this project?

-2. Identify the stakeholders
+2. Identify and plan the available resources

 3. Identify the project scope